Saidi-Imane/SmartHomeControl/README.md

 ## How to Run Tests

-1. Clone the repository: `git clone https://github.com/your-username/SmartHomeAutomation.git`
+1. Clone the repository: `git clone https://github.com/your-username/tp3.git`
-2. Navigate to the project directory: `cd SmartHomeAutomation`
+2. Navigate to the project directory: `cd tp3`
 3. Run the tests: `./gradlew test`

 ## Usage